MariuszFerdyn/runner-images-build/README.md

 # runner-images-build

-Build and publish a ready-to-use Linux runner image (DevOps Agent base) to Azure.
-The workflow produces:
+Build and publish ready-to-use Linux and Windows runner images (Agents).

-- A versioned image in an Azure Compute Gallery (SIG)
-- A VHD exported to Azure Storage for direct VM creation or lift-and-shift
+The build process uses Azure infrastructure, then stores the resulting VHD in a Storage Account where you can download it and use it anywhere:

+- **Azure**: Create VMs/VMSS from the gallery or import the VHD
+- **On-Premise**: Download the VHD and deploy to your local virtualization infrastructure
+- **AWS**: Import the VHD to create EC2 AMIs
+- **GCP**: Import the VHD to create Compute Engine images
+- **Workstations**: Use the VHD to build powerful development workstations with all tools preinstalled

-This image contains the rich toolset from the official GitHub Actions runner images project, making it easy to host self‑hosted runners for:
+These images contain the rich toolset from the official GitHub Actions runner images project, making it easy to host self‑hosted runners for:

 - GitHub Actions
 - Azure DevOps Pipelines
 - Bitbucket Pipelines (self‑hosted)

-You get an image that already includes a broad set of preinstalled software (compilers, SDKs, CLIs, build tools, etc.) so you only add the runner/agent bootstrap you need.
+You get images that already include a broad set of preinstalled software (compilers, SDKs, CLIs, build tools, etc.) so you only add the runner/agent bootstrap you need.

-> Source of preinstalled software: the upstream GitHub Actions image build scripts (formerly `actions/virtual-environments`, now `actions/runner-images`).
-This repo leverages those scripts to create an Ubuntu 22.04 image.
+> Source of preinstalled software: the upstream GitHub Actions image build scripts (formerly [`actions/virtual-environments`](https://github.com/actions/virtual-environments), now [`actions/runner-images`](https://github.com/actions/runner-images)).
+This repo leverages those scripts to create Ubuntu 22.04 and Windows 2025 images.

 ## What this repository does

-The workflow in `.github/workflows/ubuntu2204.yml`:
+The workflows in `.github/workflows/`:

+**ubuntu2204.yml** - Ubuntu 22.04 Image:
 1. Builds an Ubuntu 22.04 image using the upstream runner image scripts
 2. Publishes that image to an Azure Compute Gallery (SIG)
 3. Creates an Azure Storage account and a `vhd` container
 4. Exports the image as a VHD into that container and prints a temporary SAS link
+5. Cleans up the source resource group

+**windows2025.yml** - Windows 2025 Image:
+1. Builds a Windows 2025 image using the upstream runner image scripts
+2. Publishes that image to the same Azure Compute Gallery (SIG)
+3. Creates an Azure Storage account and a `vhd` container
+4. Exports the image as a VHD into that container and prints a temporary SAS link
-5. Optionally cleans up the source resource group
+5. Cleans up the source resource group

+Both workflows share the same gallery but create separate image definitions and use separate storage accounts.

 ## Outputs you can use

-- Azure Compute Gallery image: ideal for creating VMs/VMSS at scale with versioning
+- **Azure Compute Gallery image**: ideal for creating VMs/VMSS at scale with versioning within Azure
-- VHD in Blob Storage: usable for custom image creation, on‑prem scenarios, or migration paths
+- **VHD in Blob Storage**: downloadable and portable - use it to create custom images in Azure, import to AWS/GCP, deploy on-premise, or build development workstations

 ## Preinstalled software (high level)